 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;

 share this article, or

 The much-lauded bottle deposit scheme that has just been introduced in England and proposed for here has the potential to be a anti-litter initiative or aid to the recycling industry.

 I have no doubt that paying people to put their bottle in a ‘reverse vending machine’ instead of chucking it at the side of the road or placing it in a bin will really help to clean up the litter blight we see around our fair isle, but only if reverse vending machines are located in litter blackspots in the first place.

 You might well ask what’s the harm in installing these ‘reverse vending machines’?
-Answer: none except for the expense and energy involved in making, transporting, and running them.
+Consider if you will, the expense and energy involved in making, transporting, and running all these reverse vending machines.
 Plus it’s an completely missed opportunity; yet again our politicians have missed the chance to move society towards waste reduction.

 As a result of bottle deposit schemes, which were introduced more than 15 years ago, German retailers have switched from reusable and infinitely recyclable glass bottles to partially recyclable plastic bottles.